jessicarubinwilliams/neojurassicpdx/capstone-proposal.md

 ## _If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific._

+* _A web-based front-end UI for Create, Update, Delete functionality of the API_
 * _Deploying both the API & the UI_
 * _Add @neojurassic's Instagram feed to the UI (with Marc's permission)_
 * _Get fancier with the UI styling_